Semiparametric Estimation of a CES Demand System with Observed and Unobserved Product Characteristics: Empirical Example: Scanner Data with a Multitude of Zero Shares

 The first-stage parameter estimation result for $\hat{\bm{\delta}}$ is shown in Table \ref{tab:First-stage-Parameter-Estimates}.
 Model 1 is the baseline model, with promotion statuses as excluded variables during second-stage estimation.
 Model 2 can be considered an additional robustness check, which uses the store-level demographics in the first stage.
 For Models 1 and 2, we estimated the Probit model for a benchmark, and for setting an initial value for the nonlinear optimizer to estimate the Klein-Spady model.
 The coefficient for bottle size was normalized to 1.
 We find that coefficient estimates from Probit estimation and Klein-Spady estimation are considerably different.
 We also plot the estimated conditional density of $\eta_{j,t}$ given $\mathbf{w}_{j,t}$ from each model in Figure \ref{fig:Estimated-Distribution-of}.
 The estimated density of $\eta_{j,t}$ given $\mathbf{w}_{j,t}$ is not even unimodal, which is strong evidence that the unobservable product characteristic, $\eta_{j,t}$, does not follow a Gaussian distribution.

 The primary estimation result is shown in Table \ref{tab:Parameter-Estimates}.
+In the first two rows, we present the mean of the implied own price elasticities from the Marshallian CES and logit demand systems, respectively.
 In the logit demand models, coefficients of the log of prices were positive, and economically and statistically significant, even after instrumenting for prices using supplier side cost information.
-In contrast, the log-linear estimation of our model with Klein-Spady first-stage estimator returned the expected signs and magnitudes for coefficients of the log of prices.
+As a result, the own price elasticities are positive, meaning that an upward-sloping demand curve is estimated.
+In contrast, the log-linear estimation of our model with Klein-Spady first-stage estimator returned the expected signs and magnitudes for coefficients of the log of prices, and thus, the own price elasticities are negative and the estimated demand curves are downward-sloping.
 Estimators assuming a standard Gaussian distribution on unobservables performed well, despite estimated distributions of unobservables being far from Gaussian.
 We argue that such good performance of models assuming normality is due to the fact that estimated propensity scores from the Klein-Spady and Probit models correlate highly, with a correlation coefficient of about 0.7 for Models 1 and 2.
-Although this pattern was consistent in all robustness checks (Appendix \ref{sec:Robustness-Checks}), we are unsure whether it can be generalized to a different dataset or market.
+Although this pattern was consistent in all robustness checks (Appendix \ref{sec:Robustness-Checks}), we are unsure whether it can be generalized to a different dataset or market.\footnote{\citet{Gandhi2013} also uses bath tissue data from Dominick's database, using a time series variation of a single chain store.
+Their estimated demand function is much more elastic than ours.
+For example, price coefficient estimates from simply dropping samples with zero market shares, which should be biased upward, remain negative.
+However, the implication they draw \textendash{} that samples with zero observed market shares should not be simply dropped \textendash{} is similar to ours.}

-Results provide strong evidence of a choice set selection process that has been ignored in demand estimation literature.
-Ignoring the choice set selection process of consumers biases the estimates, even resulting in an upward-sloping demand curve.
+Results provide strong evidence of a consideration set selection process that has been ignored in demand estimation literature.
+Ignoring the consideration set selection process of consumers biases the estimates, even resulting in an upward-sloping demand curve.
 Recall the estimation equation (\ref{eq:loglineardemand}) under the exponential quality kernel: